 The first thing you need to do is to figure out a schedule for your task.
 Do you want it run once a day?
 Hourly?
 Note that if you use a shared web server, where many websites reside on the same web servers, you should not run your cronjob too frequently, or you will affect the performance of both your website and the other sites hosted on the same computer (and get you booted off the web host as well).
 If you really need such a high frequency, you may need to get a virtual private server or even a dedicated server where you have the machine to yourself.

 The next thing you need to do is to write your schedule in a way so that crontab will understand it.
 The crontab format is somewhat arcane and cryptic, so we will take this step by step.

-The basic format of a crontab schedule consists of 6 fields, separated by spaces, formatted as follows:
+The basic format of a crontab schedule consists of 6 fields, placed on a single line and separated by spaces, formatted as follows:

 The acceptable values for each of the 6 fields are: